Terry McDermott (baseball)

-Terrance Michael McDermott (born March 20, 1951) is a former first baseman in Major League Baseball.
+Terrance Michael McDermott (born March 20, 1951) is an American former first baseman in Major League Baseball.
 He was drafted by the Los Angeles Dodgers in the 1st round of the 1969 MLB Draft and played in nine games for them during the 1972 baseball season.

 Following his playing days, McDermott was a popular sports broadcaster in Albuquerque at KGGM-TV from 1980 to 1985 and then KOAT-TV from 1985 to 1997.
-He now works as a spokesman for Intel in Albuquerque.
+He later became a spokesman for Intel in Albuquerque.